 Our meteorological good luck continued the next day when we headed into downtown, this time by subway after noshing on some Brooklyn Kolache (top left).
 Our tour of Upper Manhattan included a stroll past Trump Tower, where cameras were still set up outside after his indictment on fraud charges (top right).
 The scene was a bit more serene down the street in Central Park, where spring was in full bloom (middle).
 We took advantage of the sunshine to people watch on the mall (bottom left) and busker listen at Belvedere Castle overlooking Turtle Pond (bottom right).

 We were cutting across the park to get to the American Museum of Natural History, so we could fill up on its Night at the Museum ambience (top left).
 In fact, we sped through the halls because the condensed crowds and overwhelming exhibits made us feel constrained (top right).
 We much preferred the hazy, cozy confines of Malachey's Irish Pub, where we had some drinks before grabbing dinner at DIG.
 On this sunny day, the air was sweet on Sesame Street (bottom left), which we passed on our way to a taping of The Late Show with Stephen Colbert.
 No cameras were allowed in Ed Sullivan Theatre, of course, but afterward, we snapped a stock selfie at tacky Times Square (bottom right) before calling it a day.
+For our final day, it was time to check some items off our NYC bucket list.
+After picking up some caffeine at Little Roy Coffee Co., we struck out for the Staten Island Ferry (top left).
+Unfortunately, our ship was a small one without an open top deck so photographic real estate was sparse (top right).
+Eventually, I managed to angle myself just so to take shots of the skyline (bottom left) and the Statue of Liberty (bottom right).

 We wanted to make the crossing to Staten Island more than just a tourist transit by lunching at Steiny's Pub, but unfortunately, they had recently cut down their kitchen hours.
 So we pivoted to our first of two pizza samplings for the day: two slices from locals' lunchtime favorite Pranzo Pizza and Pasta (top left).
 Our second pie portions came from 2 Bros.
 Pizza in the East Side, after we hit up a couple of historical pubs.
 From Fraunces Tavern, we walked north past Wall Street and through Chinatown (top right) to McSorley's Old Ale House (bottom left).
 The bartender feigned surliness (bottom right) before showing his sweet side by recommending we get dessert at Veniero's Pastry.
 The Italian bakery's immaculate creations were enticing, but we were more inclined toward liquid concoctions.
 Back in Brooklyn, we downed happy-hour beer and cocktail specials at Coyote Club and ate Indian leftovers for our last night in town.
-The next morning, we woke up before we got to sleep, picking up Nagle's Bagels for the journey to our plane back to overcast Ohio.
+The next morning, we woke up before we got to sleep, picking up Nagle's Bagels for the journey to our plane back to overcast Ohio.------

 Johnson, Sheila P., and Nancy T. Ammerman.
 “Changing Lives One Scoop at a Time: The Creation of Alphabet Scoop on the Lower East Side.”
 Ecologies of Faith in New York City: The Evolution of Religious Institutions, edited by Richard Cimino et al., Indiana University Press, 2013, pp. 169–97.
 JSTOR, http://www.jstor.org/stable/j.ctt16gzccw.12.
 Accessed 13 Apr.
 2023.